 7. Scars On Jupiter in 2009 and 2010

-6. Emmanuel Conseil Discovers New Christmas Star in 2015
+6. Emmanuel Conseil’s New Christmas Star in 2015

 Image credit: businessinsider

-On a Christmas day, an amateur astronomer Emmanuel Conseil discovered a new star or nova in the Triangulum Galaxy while using the Slooh online observatory.
-A nova is basically a gigantic nuclear explosion that occurs when a white dwarf star steals hydrogen from its stellar neighbor.
-When it gathers enough material, it causes a runaway nuclear fusion reaction, which blasts the material out into space.
-Conseil stated that the new star was not present the day before the Christmas, which only meant that the explosion happened at some point on Christmas Day, giving birth to a brand new Christmas star.
+On a Christmas day, Emmanuel Conseil, anamateur astronomer identified a new star or nova in the Triangulum Galaxy while going through the Slooh online observatory.
+A nova occurs when a white dwarf steals hydrogen from its stellar neighbor, which result in a rapid increase in its brightness.
+Upon his discovery, Conseil made it clear that the star was not present the day before the Christmas, which only indicates that the explosion happened at some point on Christmas Day, giving birth to a brand new Christmas star.